hasura/graphql-engine/graphql/manual/hasura-cli/install-hasura-cli.rst

          **Note:** Please run the installer as ``Administrator`` to avoid PATH update errors.
 If you're still getting a "command not found" error after installing Hasura CLI, please restart ``git bash``.

+Alternatively, you can directly download the appropriate binary from: https://github.com/hasura/graphql-engine/releases

 (Optional) Add shell completion
 -------------------------------